sudheerj/vuejs-interview-questions/README.md

      <!-- with shorthand notation-->
      <input @keyup.enter="submit">
      ```

-     **The use of keyCode events is deprecated and may not be supported in new browsers.**
+     **Note:** The use of keyCode events is deprecated and may not be supported in new browsers.

      **[⬆ Back to Top](#table-of-contents)**